Tax Avoidance Schemes And Penalties

 - Direct taxes (including Apprenticeship Levy) and National Insurance contributions (DOTAS).

 If you have concerns, then please arrange a free meeting with HBG Advisory.

 UK Tax Avoidance Schemes and how to identify them.

 - Rivalling their scheme as better than “PAYE.”

 If a scheme says, it is “LEGAL“!
 How is it?

 Can HMRC backdate:

 Yes!
-If avoidance schemes therefore used.
+If avoidance schemes are therefore used.
 A tax avoidance scheme can, however, be deemed ILLEGAL.
-Even then if LEGAL, the HMRC may still challenge the scheme.
+Even then, if LEGAL, the HMRC may still challenge the scheme.

 Compliant with IR35:

 IR35 affects limited company contractors who work in the private sector.
-Contractors are, therefore, either inside or outside IR35.
-Whether in or out, you still then must pay tax and National Insurance Contributions (NIC).
+Contractors are therefore either inside or outside IR35.
+Whether in or out, you still must pay tax and National Insurance Contributions (NIC).

 Tax Avoidance Schemes And Penalties – Experts: